-ECONOMIZER HOOD AND TWO-POSITION DAMPER HOOD PACKAGE REMOVAL AND SETUP (FACTORY OPTION)
+ECONOMIZER HOOD PACKAGE REMOVAL (FACTORY OPTION)

-NOTE: Economizer and two-position damper are not available as factory installed options for single phase (-J voltage code) models.
-Two-position damper is not available for 07 models.
+NOTE: Economizer is not available as factory installed options for single phase (-3 voltage code) models.

 The hood is shipped in knock-down form and must be field assembled.
 The indoor coil access panel is used as the hood top while the hood sides, divider and filter are packaged together, attached to a metal support tray using plastic stretch wrap, and shipped in the return air compartment behind the indoor coil access panel.
-The hood assembly's metal tray is attached to the basepan and also attached to the damper using 2 plastic tie-wraps.
+The hood assembly's metal tray is attached to the basepan and also attached to the damper using two plastic tie-wraps.